IS 456:2000 RCC Design Code Explained

 Exposure Conditions & Durability (IS 456)

-Durability is a critical requirement in IS 456:2000, as it directly controls corrosion risk, service life, and long-term maintenance costs of RCC structures.
-The code classifies environmental exposure based on the severity of concrete’s contact with moisture, chemicals, and aggressive agents.
+Durability is one of the most critical aspects of IS 456.
+The code classifies environmental exposure based on severity of contact with moisture, chemicals, marine salts, and aggressive agents.

 Exposure Classes as per IS 456